Traveling to Ho Chi Minh City in the rainy season?! That is great news!

 The best part is that there are plenty of things to do in Ho Chi Minh City during the rainy season.

 How do we know so much about the weather?
-We consider ourselves as locals as we celebrated our second anniversary living in Ho Chi Minh City.
+We consider ourselves as locals as we celebrated our third anniversary living in Ho Chi Minh City.
 We’ve braved and survived the rain and we’ll be here for a third rainy season.
 If we can do it and so can you!
 In reality, it’s not that bad.

 Read more on what you can do on a rainy day in Ho Chi Minh City.
 Feel free to accomplish an attraction or two.
 You’ll bound to enjoy something on this list that will make the day much better.
+Whether you have 1 day, 3 days, or 5+ days in HCMC, take advantage of the indoor activities!

 **Disclaimer: This post contains affiliate links.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.